J4NN0/wannacry-ish/README.md

 Two files will be created locally in the working directory
 1. The AES key `encrypted_aes_key.bin` (encrypted using the RSA public key to protect it), which will be used to encrypt files.
 2. The RSA private key `rsa_private_key.pem`, which will be used to decrypt the encrypted AES key.
-3. Note that the RSA public is not stored locally as it can be easily derived from the private key.
+    - Note that the RSA public key is not stored locally as it can be easily derived from the private key.

-### Encrypt or Decrypt Files
+### Encrypt and Decrypt Files

 Once the keys are generated, we can encrypt or decrypt all files within a specified directory.